 Dealers in Maine and Wisconsin display their own version of the Buyers Guide.

-Add-ons are optional products and services offered by the dealer, like gap insurance, Vehicle Identification Number (VIN) etching, rustproofing.
+Add-ons are optional products and services offered by the dealer, like gap insurance, Vehicle Identification Number (VIN) etching, and rustproofing.
 Often, add-ons can cost thousands of dollars and are mentioned only at the end of an already difficult and time-consuming day at the dealership.
 Other times, dealers may try to include these and other add-ons in your deal without ever discussing them with you, and without your knowledge or approval.
-So you want to be sure that you ask questions, get answers in writing, know what you’re paying for, and what you’ll get.
+You can usually buy the vehicle you want without any add-ons, and you can buy most add-ons from independent retailers.
+If you want an add-on from the dealer, be sure that you ask how much you’re paying for each add-on and what you’ll get, and get answers in writing.

 A vehicle history report is not a substitute for an independent vehicle inspection.
 A vehicle history report may list accidents and flood damage, but typically it will not list mechanical problems.
 That’s why it’s always a good idea to pay for an independent mechanic to conduct a mechanical inspection of a used car.
 A mechanical inspection is a good idea even if the car has been “certified” and inspected by the dealer, and is being sold with a warranty or service contract.
 You’ll have to pay the inspection fee, but it can help you avoid paying for a car with major problems.